 This is why so many discount cosmetic surgery practices (as you read about in the news) provide operations in non-accredited facilities or back-rooms in clinics – because they don’t have the qualifications necessary to gain hospital operating rights.

-- But our Specialist Surgeons believe that being able to operate in a fully accredited Australian hospital, where high standards of sterilisation are required, helps to optimise patient safety during cosmetic procedures.
+- But our Specialist Plastic Surgeons believe that being able to operate in a fully accredited Australian hospital, where high standards of sterilisation are required, helps to optimise patient safety during cosmetic procedures.

-- They also know that achieving the highest training, qualifications and surgical memberships possible ends up benefiting the well-informed cosmetic surgery patient who insists on a Plastic Surgeon who’s had extensive training and passed rigorous exams, rather than a doctor or skin specialist who pursued a quicker, year long course or several weekend workshops in Cosmetic Surgery, and who was trained in an entirely different area of medicine (a doctor who bypassed making Plastic & Cosmetic Surgery their lifelong pursuit and instead studied something else entirely).
+- They also know that achieving the highest training, qualifications and surgical memberships possible ends up benefiting the well-informed cosmetic surgery patient who insists on a Plastic Surgeon who’s had extensive training and passed rigorous exams, rather than a doctor or skin disease doctor who pursued a quicker, year long course or several weekend workshops in Cosmetic Surgery, and who was trained in an entirely different area of medicine (a doctor who bypassed making Plastic & Cosmetic Surgery their lifelong pursuit and instead studied something else entirely).

-Cosmetic Surgeons can be nearly any type of doctor; they have very different training levels; whereas Specialist Plastic Surgeons have decades of expertise in a specific are of medicine – Cosmetic, Plastic & Reconstructive Surgery.
+Cosmetic Surgeons can be nearly any type of doctor; they have very different training levels; whereas genuine FRACS Specialist Plastic Surgeons have decades of expertise in a specific are of medicine – Cosmetic, Plastic & Reconstructive Surgery.